nlholm/docker-demo-documentation/docker-demo-documentation.md

 # Installing Docker on Debian Bookworm64

 First, we installed Docker manually on a clean Debian Bookworm64 virtual machine running in Vagrant.
-The environment came pre-installed with wget, curl, gnupg2, micro, and the Salt Master.
+The environment came pre-installed with wget, curl, gnupg2, micro, and salt master.
 We also added bash-completion to the VM.

 We also set up a custom Vagrantfile and dependent script files, which we iteratively updated to support automation throughout the project as we advanced.